Anna Lapwood: Recitals and performances

-Lapwood studied piano, violin, viola and composition at the Junior Royal Academy of Music and was the principal harpist for the National Youth Orchestra of Great Britain and the Junior Academy Symphony Orchestra.
-As an organist, Lapwood has performed in the Royal Albert Hall, the Royal Festival Hall and St Thomas Church, New York.
-In 2019, Lapwood opened the BAFTA TV awards on the organ at the Royal Festival Hall, and she frequently travels the UK and Europe on tours.
+As an organist, Lapwood has performed at the Royal Albert Hall, the Royal Festival Hall and St Thomas Church in New York.
+In 2019, she opened the Bafta television awards on the organ at the Royal Festival Hall, and she frequently travels around the United Kingdom and Europe on tours.

 As a conductor, Lapwood directed the BBC Singers as part of the BBC Inspire Programme.
-She has led choral workshops in Thailand, Perth, Shenzen, Shanghai, and Lusaka, and regularly works in Zambia through her role as a trustee of The Muze Trust.
+She has led choral workshops in Thailand, Perth, Shenzhen, Shanghai and Lusaka, and regularly works in Zambia through her role as a trustee of The Muze Trust.

 As a singer, Lapwood has released two albums as part of Gareth Malone's professional ensemble Voices.
-With the ensemble, she has performed at the Classical Brit Awards, Royal Variety Show, and the National Eisteddfod of Wales, among other TV performances.
+With the ensemble, she has performed at the Classical Brit Awards, the Royal Variety Show and the National Eisteddfod of Wales, among other television performances.